TAPevents/Meteorstrap/README.md

 # Meteorstrap

-### The Ultimate Bootstrap Theme Manager for Meteor
+### A Bootstrap Theme Manager for Meteor

 Meteorstrap providess an interface for effortlessly creating and editing Bootstrap Themes, whilst reactively compiling and delivering theme CSS to clients.
-It's a replaement for the static Bootstrap package for Meteor, and it allows you to edit your project's Boostrap CSS themes in-app and without any CSS knowledge.
+It's a replacement for the static Bootstrap package for Meteor, and it allows you to edit your project's theme in-app and without having to know how to write CSS.

 Meteorstrap was created by [TAPevents](http://github.com/tapevents) - we make [apps for events](http://tapevents.com).